Supporting people to have better financial futures

 For our Longer Lives Index we surveyed 16,500 people to explore their expectations and confidence about their financial wellbeing in later life.
 We found that, of the two thirds of UK adults who think they’re financially prepared for retirement, one in three are facing a pension savings shortfall of more than £100,000.

 But changes need to be made to our current ways of working.
-To enjoy fulfilling work for longer, we need to the flexibility to reskill and make changes to our working patterns and careers.
+To enjoy fulfilling work for longer, we need the flexibility to reskill and make changes to our working patterns and careers.

 That’s why, through our longevity think-tank, Phoenix Insights, we’re advocating for change in working practices, careers advice and lifelong learning.

-We are committed to being a gold standard inclusive and age-friendly workplace, the best place our colleagues have ever worked.
+But we also put our beliefs into practice as an employer.
+We're committed to being a gold standard inclusive and age-friendly workplace, the best place our colleagues have ever worked.
 Our focus on Diversity, Equity and Inclusion (DE&I) is central to this purpose.

 Let’s make the most of our longer lives